spassvogel/gilles-game/docs/thoughts.md

 [x] Screw 3d its way too complicated.
 Going to try pixi-js

 #### 30/03/2020 Structure in town popup [+tech]
-[ ] Town should store location
+[x] Town should store location
-[ ] Structures in town should display a short popup on click.
+[.]
+Structures in town should display a short popup on click.
 The popup should have a button to expand the GUI and show all the details
+[x] Instead we have a legenda

 #### 30/03/2020 Mobile [+art], [+tech]
 [ ] Need to completely check if the app is responsive and works in mobile